 The MW.3 convoy comprised the 6,054-ton British Devis, 5,916-ton Royal Fleet Auxiliary oiler Plumleaf, 3,338-ton British (ex-Italian) Rodi, 1,587-ton British Volo and 12,435-ton British Waiwera, and was escorted by the light anti-aircraft cruisers Calcutta and Coventry, and the destroyers Diamond and Australian Vampire, Voyager and Waterhen.
 The old minesweeper Abingdon also accompanied the escort to join the local forces at Malta.
 The convoy reached Malta on 10 November.

-In conjunction with convoys from the Middle East to Greece and Crete and the outward ME.3, this movement was known to Admiral Sir Andrew Cunningham’s Mediterranean Fleet as ‘MB8’ and was covered by the battleships Malaya, Ramillies, Valiant and Warspite, fleet carrier Illustrious, heavy cruiser York, light cruiser Gloucester, and destroyers Dainty, Decoy, Defender, Gallant, Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Janus, Jervis, Juno, Mohawk, Nubian and Vendetta.
+In conjunction with convoys from the Middle East to Greece and Crete and the outward ME.3, this movement was known to Admiral Sir Andrew Cunningham’s Mediterranean Fleet as 'MB8' and was covered by the battleships Malaya, Ramillies, Valiant and Warspite, the fleet carrier Illustrious, the heavy cruiser York, the light cruiser Gloucester and the destroyers Dainty, Decoy, Defender, Gallant, Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Janus, Jervis, Juno, Mohawk, Nubian and Vendetta.

 During the passage of the MW.3 convoy, the opportunity was also taken to pass further ships, with troops and stores for the Malta garrison onboard, through from Gibraltar as reinforcements for the Mediterranean Fleet.
 Accordingly the battleship Barham, heavy cruiser Berwick, light cruiser Glasgow, and destroyers Gallant, Greyhound and Griffin sailed from Gibraltar on 7 November to reach Malta on 10 November.